-modelType: "gradient_boosted" — a sum-of-trees ensemble (gradient boosting machine).
+modelType: "gradient_boosted" — a LightGBM sum-of-trees ensemble (gradient boosting machine).
 Each tree contributes a small additive margin; the final sigmoid converts the cumulative margin to a probability.
-Often abbreviated “AGB” in operator parlance (Adaptive Gradient Boosted).
+Training runs in the Python ML Worker; scoring walks the trees in-process in Node.
 The accuracy ceiling on tabular data is hard to beat with anything that’s not also a tree ensemble.

 When to use

-- You have ≥ 10k labeled outcomes, especially with many feature columns.
+- You have several thousand labeled outcomes (5,000+ recommended for meaningful accuracy; the hard training floor is 50), especially with many feature columns.

 - You suspect non-linear interactions — “income matters more for high-credit-score customers” — that logistic_regression can’t capture without manual feature engineering.